vxmpycl1t/Drag-Race-Simulator/README.md

 # 04/13/2022
 * Added the Lipsync LaLaPaRUZa Smackdown from season 14
 * Added Team Wins in Girl Group Challenges
+* Added 3-way lipsyncs
-* Added the "Kandy, wait" double shantay.
+* Added the "Kandy, wait" double shantay
+* Added talent show performances
+* Added basic reasoning to lipstick choices (it will have logic with the Untucked update)
 * Added new secret events

 # 03/31/2022